Athens Downtown Historic District

 Athens Downtown Historic District is a registered historic district in Athens, Ohio, United States, listed in the National Register on September 30, 1982.
 It contains 88 contributing buildings, made from an assortment of materials.

-The architecture is in the style of Late Victorian with periods of significance from 1900–1924, 1875–1899, and 1850–1874.
+The architecture is in the style of Late Victorian with periods of significance from 1900 to 1924, 1875–1899, and 1850–1874.
 The downtown district is currently being used for Commerce / Trade, Domestic, Education, and Government.

 The district has a number of contiguous contributing buildings, many with brick facades, bracketed cornices, and decorative arched stone lintels.